-To directly evaluate how representative of an LLS the generated text is, we train a RoBERTa \cite{liu2019roberta} model to classify the source of sentences from the original abstracts and LLSs.
-Specifically, we use the paired source-target sentences from the GPSS algorithm with a sentence length between 10 and 150 words.
+To directly evaluate how representative of an LLS the generated text is, we trained a RoBERTa \cite{liu2019roberta} model to classify the source of sentences from the original abstracts and LLSs.
+Specifically, we used the paired source-target sentences from the GPSS algorithm with a sentence length between 10 and 150 words.
 The input to the RoBERTa model is a sentence and the label is 0 for a source sentence (from a scientific abstract) and 1 for a target sentence (from a LLS).
-The RoBERTa model achieves an AUROC of 0.83 and an F1 score of 0.74 on the held-out test set, demonstrating that there are detectable and generalizable differences in language use by provenance.
-As the model is trained to output a higher prediction for a target sentence, we use the prediction of the model to evaluate how ``plain'' the input text is.
-We name the predicted probability of this model the ``Plainness Score''.
+The RoBERTa model achieved an AUROC of 0.83 and an F1 score of 0.74 on the held-out test set, demonstrating that there are detectable and generalizable differences in language use by the intended audience.
+As the model is trained to output a higher prediction for a target sentence (i.e., a LLS sentence), we used the prediction of the model to evaluate how ``plain'' the input text is.
+We refer to the predicted probability of this model as the ``Plainness Score''.
 A \textit{higher} Plainness Score indicates that the text is more representative of an LLS.